g-wilson/seba/README.md

 ## TODO

-- [ ] webauthn
 - [ ] revocation endpoint
 - [ ] introspection endpoint
 - [ ] grant type: client credentials
 - [ ] grant type: apple sign in
 - [ ] storage: faunadb

-## Design decisions

 SEBA is an opinionated service designed specifically for common mobile or JS web applications.
 The goal of SEBA is to provide a simple, sensible way to authenticate a user by using an email account as an identity.
 It is not concerned with granting scoped permissions to a variety of third-party clients.

+SEBA issues JWT access tokens for your application.
+It is specifically designed to be run on AWS Lambda using an HTTP API Gateway for invocation, so that you can take advantage of the provided JWT Authorizer.
+It also supports hardware second-factor attestation using Webauthn.

-Email identity can be verified in 2 ways:
+Email identity can currently be verified in 2 ways:

 - Sending a token in an email to an email address (i.e. "magic link")
 - Google sign in authorization code

-SEBA issues JWT access tokens for your application.
-It is specifically designed to be run on AWS Lambda using an HTTP API Gateway for invocation, so that you can take advantage of the provided JWT Authorizer.
+### oAuth 2.0

-oAuth 2 is followed in the API design because of its ubiquity - it is a mature protocol and therefore a solid foundation to implement token based security for modern apps.
-It follows similar conventions to oAuth 2, but with some key differences:
+SEBA is designed to provide simple authentication - not authorization. oAuth 2 is followed in the API design because of its relative ubiquity in industry.
+It is a mature protocol and therefore a solid foundation to implement token based security for modern apps.
+The API follows similar conventions to oAuth 2, but with some key differences:

 - No Authorization Server or "single-sign-on" style website responsible for authentication and managing the granting of permissions.
 SEBA provides identity authentication using email verification.
 Effectively SEBA provides the Token Endpoint, and delegates the Authorization Server to 3rd parties (email services).